-Olympians Are Using Non-Alcoholic Beer As Recovery Drinks.
+Olympians Are Using Nonalcoholic Beer As Recovery Drinks.
 Here's The Science

 And removing alcohol from beer is already pretty complex.
 One of the most popular methods is to take advantage of the fact that alcohol's boiling temp is lower than water's by nearly 4 degrees Celsius.
 By applying heat and creating a vacuum (which further reduces the boiling temperature), brewers cook off the alcohol — but not without also altering the flavor profile of other compounds.

 Other brewers use reverse osmosis to remove alcohol: They filter out most everything but the water and alcohol, leaving a syrupy concentrate.
 After distilling out the alcohol, they remix the concentrate and remaining water.
-Either way, the beer has to be recarbonated, either through adding yeast to the bottle or injecting CO2 (which technically makes it a soda).
+Either way, the beer has to be recarbonated, either through adding yeast to the bottle or injecting carbon dioxide (which technically makes it a soda).

-Other new methods of brewing non-alcoholic beer are popping up.
-Bravus has a sober IPA — long thought impossible, since hop flavors are quickly disrupted by alcohol-boiling heat — by using what it will only call "biological wizardry."
+Other new methods of brewing nonalcoholic beer are popping up.
+Bravus has a sober IPA — long thought impossible because hop flavors are quickly disrupted by alcohol-boiling heat — by using what it will only call "biological wizardry."
 There is also a growing array of wild yeasts and genetically modified brewers yeasts, which can produce low-alcohol beers.

 Ultimately, sports drinks are pretty darn good for replenishing electrolytes and spent sugar stores.
 But at the end of the day (literally), low-alcohol beers can provide a recovery beverage with two benefits relatively unmatched by other options: first, a host of extra healthy plant-derived compounds.
-Secondly, as Desbrow points out, people drink beer together over all the world (and have for much of the history of human civilization).
-What could honor that spirit more than shared brews in a multinational village of Olympians?
+Second, as Desbrow points out, people drink beer together over all the world (and have for much of the history of human civilization), so what could honor that spirit more than shared brews in a multinational village of Olympians?